 Here are a few tools and suggestions to help prepare you for getting up and presenting in front of a class.
-Hopefully you'll be inspired to improve upon traditional PowerPoint and integrate mobile technology into your presentations.
+Hopefully, you'll be inspired to improve upon the traditional PowerPoint slideshow and integrate technology into your presentations.

 Check out these articles for more advice on crafting an engaging and effective presentation:

 Slideshare allows you to share presentations online.
 Slides are uploaded to Slideshare, searchable, and able to be shared or embedded across the internet.